er-su/music_gen/README.md

 - `--surname`: Surname of desired composer, if left blank assumed to be all.
 - `--output-dir`: The path to the directory of where to output the .pkl files

+Example versions of this already exist under the *output* directory

 ### Model Fitting and Generation
 - For SVM, enter the svm folder and run either notebook.
 Assuming the proper data resides in the output folder, a sequence of music should be generated.
 Choose single for a standard SVM implementation, and batch for the RBFSVM method as described by our paper.
 - For Decision Tree, enter the decision_tree folder and run the notebook.
 A sequence of music should be generated.